 Address: 404 Lincoln Hwy., Medicine Bow, Wyoming

 More than a century old, the Virginian is no stranger to ghostly sightings.
-This hotel’s more notorious ghost is the woman in beige.
+This hotel’s most notorious ghost is the woman in beige.
 Dressed from the early 1900s, she is said to have stayed at the hotel while waiting for her fiancé to come from back east.
-When he never arrived, she flung herself out of her third-story room window.
+She flung herself out of her third-story room window when he never arrived.
 Patrons claim to still hear her crashing through the window.

 Call to Make a Reservation